fariedd/website_new/Data Science/_posts/2024-04-30-SpaceX-landing-prediction.md

 #### Models Perfomance

-Based upon these,all models cna predict the landing success with an accuracy of ~80 acros all matrics excet for Decision Trees which perfomed lower but not singifcantly so
+Based upon these,all models can predict the landing success with an accuracy of ~80 across all matrics except for Decision Trees which perfomed lower but not singifcantly so

 | Model                  | Accuracy   | Precision  | Recall       |  F1-Score  |